ggirelli/ood-fish/usage.md

 ### 2.a Using BLAST

+First, run BLAST with the following parameters (optimized for barcode length of 20 nt):

 ```bash
 blastn -query input.fa -db refDB -word_size 6 -evalue 10000 -penalty -2 -reward 1 -task 'blastn' -outfmt 6 -out blast_output.txt -num_threads X
 ```

-Then, we convert the output of **BLAST** in a more readable format (here addressed as *recap*).
+Then, convert the output of **BLAST** in a more readable format (here addressed as *recap*).
 The *recap* format is useful to understand the output of the BLAT tool.
 Specifically, it contains one barcode (sequence) per row with the following columns:

 * **i**: barcode ID number.
 * **qName**: barcode ID name.